jomsh0/resume/README.md

 traditional.
 To make it less boring as a webpage, I added some color and Cooper Black accents.

-The layout appears fixed on a larger screen, sort of like a resume would look on paper.
+The layout appears fixed on a larger screen, sort of how a resume would look on paper.
 But it’s responsive to phone-sized screens.
 The main trick is a grid layout with a static container template, but with item `grid-area`s that respond to viewport size using CSS media queries.
 It made for good CSS grid practice,